qgis/qwc2/doc/plugins.md

 ----------------------------------------------------------------
 Displays the map layer tree in a sidebar.

+The print legend functionality requires a template located at assets/templates/legendprint.html with containing a container element with id=legendcontainer.

 | Property | Type | Description | Default value |
 |----------|------|-------------|---------------|
 | addLayerSeparator | `func` | Whether to allow adding separator entries in the layer tree, useful for organizing the tree. | `undefined` |